PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “What you come down here for then?” he asked.

 Kim looked to Tom.

-She realised: this was it, her chance.
+She realised this was it, her chance to sell giant pips.
 “I’ve come to sell apple pips.”

 There was another pause, but this one dropped.